 The symptoms of thrombophlebitis depend partly on which kind you have.
 You can experience the following symptoms near the affected area if you have either kind of thrombophlebitis:

 Superficial thrombophlebitis sometimes causes the affected vein to become visibly engorged and red.

-In some cases, your doctor will not need to do any major tests to identify the problem.
+In some cases, your doctor won’t need to do any major tests to identify the problem.
 The appearance of the area and your description of your symptoms may be enough to diagnose this condition.

 In other cases, your doctor might choose to perform a venogram.
-This involves injecting a dye (which shows up on X-rays) into your vein.
+This involves injecting a dye into your vein that shows up on X-rays.
 Your doctor will then take X-ray images to see whether you have a clot.

-If the vein involved in superficial thrombophlebitis becomes permanently unsightly or painful, or if you have this condition in that vein more than once, your doctor might choose to remove the vein.
-This is called varicose vein stripping.
-This type of procedure should not affect your circulation, as there are a number of veins deeper in the leg that can handle the increased amount of blood flow.
-The blood will simply begin to flow through those.
+Your doctor might need to remove the vein if the one with superficial thrombophlebitis becomes permanently unsightly or painful, or if you have this condition in the same vein more than once.
+The procedure is known as vein stripping.
+This type of procedure shouldn’t affect your circulation.
+Veins deeper in the leg can handle the increased amount of blood flow.

-Stretch or walk around regularly if you are taking a long trip in the car or by airplane.
-This also applies to those who work at their desks for long periods.
+Stretch or walk around regularly if you sit at a desk for long periods or if you’re taking a long trip in a car or airplane.
 Sitting still for too long can lead to thrombophlebitis.